 Projects may be focused internationally or domestically.
 Applicant organizations should demonstrate the ability to manage projects of the proposed size and complexity, as well as a commitment to the specific proposed project within any larger agenda.
 Proposals that seek to leverage Rosin Fund support with additional funds, as well as proposals that identify collaborative opportunities spanning multiple organizations, are welcome and encouraged.

 Modern cities uniquely foster creative and economic activity by concentrating both people and resources.
 At the same time, continued urbanization creates increasingly distinct and daunting environmental concerns.
-Taken together, these factors create both a critical need and unique opportunities to address a wide variety of environmental challenges in the specific context of increasing urban density.
+Taken together, these factors create both a critical need and opportunities to address a wide variety of environmental challenges in the specific context of increasing urban density.

 The Foundation will consider ground-breaking projects focused on new paradigms in sustainable urbanism including but not limited to: the redesign of the built environment, especially high rise commercial and residential structures, to improve quality of life and reduce harmful environmental impacts; the improvement of mass transit, as well as the expansion of transit-focused residential development; development of green infrastructure, from storm water management and drinking water systems to decentralized renewable electricity generation and green roofs; recycling and waste management; food quality and availability; urban agriculture; and open space development.
 Strategic approaches could include: advocacy and organizing; policy and regulatory and technical research and development; and public education.